AliceWonderMiscreations/FlossWoff2/doc/SERVERSETUP.md

 This code is written clean, the `makeRedisSodiumConfig` utility defaults to false because PSR-16 does not mandate strict enforcement of types, so to work as a drop in replacement for other PSR-16 cache interfaces, it has to default to a mode that does not mandate strict enforcement of types.
+But FlossWoff2 is careful about types.

 Apache Configuration